juanino/shopbot/README.md

-                    !remove [some item name] - remove a specific item by name !pop [item number] - remove a specific item !save - force list to be saved. not necessary except for debugging
+                    !remove [some item name] - remove a specific item by name !pop [item number] - remove a specific item !save - force list to be saved. not necessary except for debugging !total - how many items are on the list
 ```

 ## Issues

 * You definitely need the specific version of discord.py.
 I have no idea why.
+* When using control + c in windows it takes a long time for the program to exit. use !crash in discord instead to tell the bot to shutdown

 ## Credit